-RESEARCH CENTER • Tennessee
+Research Center • Tennessee

-ALICE households and households in poverty are forced to make tough choices, such as deciding between quality child care or paying the rent, which have long-term consequences not only for ALICE, but for all.
+ALICE households and households in poverty are forced to make tough choices, such as deciding between quality child care or paying the rent — choices that have long-term consequences not only for their families, but for all.

-- A large (and growing) number of workers are paid hourly.
+Full-time salaried work brings greater financial stability, yet a large (and growing) number of workers are paid hourly.
 Workers who are paid by the hour are more likely to have fluctuations in income due to frequent schedule changes and variable hours, and they are less likely to receive benefits, such as health insurance, paid time off, family leave, or retirement benefits.

-- A historically high number of workers are out of the labor force.
+In addition, a historically high number of workers are out of the labor force.
 This has helped keep wages low: When more workers are available, employers have less incentive to raise wages to attract employees.
 Many workers are out of the labor force due to retirement; other reasons include school, health issues/disability, and family caregiving responsibilities.

 The figure below shows an overview of the labor status of adults over the age of 16.
 This figure defaults to state data.
 Type one or more counties into the box below to filter the data by location.